jonfaustman/django-frontend-template/docs/source/template_tags.rst

 djfrontend_h5bp_css
 ~~~~~~~~~~~~~~~~~~~~~
-**Not a part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**
+**Not a direct part of django-frontend-template but can be used inside one of the included template blocks if static files are added.**

 Returns HTML5 Boilerplate CSS file according to version number.
 ::